Sept. 11 Architect Wants To Tell Senators About Torture But Says Haspel Classified It

 "In the weeks after his capture, an Intelligence Committee report said, Mr. Mohammed was subjected to the suffocation technique called waterboarding 183 times over 15 sessions, stripped naked, doused with water, slapped, slammed into a wall, given rectal rehydrations without medical need, shackled into painful stress positions and sleep-deprived for about a week by being forced to stand with his hands chained above his head."

-David Nevin, Mohammed's lead defense attorney, told NPR's Scott Simon that his client believes he has information that's pertinent to Haspel's nomination.
+David Nevin, Mohammed's lead defense attorney, told NPR's Scott Simon that his client believes he has information that is pertinent to Haspel's nomination.
 But Nevin can't disclose what Mohammed wants to tell the Senate committee, because the CIA has classified it.

-"Very uniquely in the history of classifications, his observations while he was involved in the torture program have been classified at the Top Secret level," Nevin says.
+"Very uniquely in the history of classifications, his observations while he was involved in the torture program have been classified at the top secret level," Nevin says.
 "So there are distinct limitations on my ability to describe what it is he wants to say."

 Nevin says it shouldn't be difficult to give senators access to the information, but that opportunity has not been made.